'Female physicians do not work as hard' Texas doctor apologizes for wage gap comments

 "Nothing needs to be 'done' about this unless female physicians actually want to work harder and put in the hours," he wrote in his response.
 "If not, they should be paid less.
 That is fair."

 His comments sparked outrage on Facebook, Twitter and Yelp, prompting dozens of angry retorts.
-He has since deleted his Twitter account.
-The Yelp page for the practice he founded in 1996 has been overrun with critical comments.
+He has since deleted his Twitter account, and the website of the practice he founded in 1996 is no longer accessible.
+The practice's Yelp page has been overrun with critical comments.

 Even though they have made up roughly half of medical student graduates for years, female doctors make less than their male peers – no matter where they live or their specialty.